BJP will form next govt in West Bengal with two-third majority: Amit Shah

 The saffron party after having a limited presence in the politically polarised state for decades, has emerged as the main rival of the TMC by winning 18 of the 42 Lok Sabha seats in West Bengal in the 2019 general election.

-With the BJP''s strength increasing in the state in the last few years, where it has never been in power, its leaders are upbeat that the party will end the TMC''s 10-year-long rule.
+With the BJP's strength increasing in the state in the last few years, where it has never been in power, its leaders are upbeat that the party will end the TMC's 10-year-long rule.